rosell-dk/webp-convert/README.md

   <tr><th>Performance</th><td>~40-120ms to convert a 40kb image (depending on <code>WEBPCONVERT_CWEBP_METHOD</code>)</td></tr>
   <tr><th>Reliability</th><td>No problems detected so far!</td></tr>
   <tr><th>Availability</th><td><code>exec()</code> is available on surprisingly many webhosts (a selection of which can be found <a href="https://docs.ewww.io/article/43-supported-web-hosts">here</a></td></tr>
+  <tr><th>General options supported</th><td>`quality`, `method`, `low-memory`, `lossless`</td></tr>
+  <tr><th>Extra options</th><td>`use-nice`</td></tr>
 </table>

 [cwebp](https://developers.google.com/speed/webp/docs/cwebp) is a WebP conversion command line converter released by Google.
-A its core, our implementation looks in the /bin folder for a precompiled binary appropriate for the OS and executes it with [exec()](http://php.net/manual/en/function.exec.php).
-Thanks to Shane Bishop for letting me copy the precompiled binaries that come with his plugin, [EWWW Image Optimizer](https://ewww.io).

-The converter supports the following options: `quality`, `method`, `low-memory`, `lossless`

-The `cwebp` command has more options, which can easily be implemented, if there is an interest.
-View the options [here](https://developers.google.com/speed/webp/docs/cwebp).
+Our implementation ships with precompiled binaries for Linux, FreeBSD, WinNT, Darwin and SunOS.
+If however a cwebp binary is found in a usual location, that binary will be preferred.
+It is executed with [exec()](http://php.net/manual/en/function.exec.php).

+In more detail, the implementation does this:
+- It is tested whether cwebp is available in a common system path (eg `/usr/bin/cwebp`, ..)
+- If not, then supplied binary is selected from `Converters/Binaries` (according to OS) - after validating checksum
+- Command-line options are generated from the options
+- If [`nice`]( https://en.wikipedia.org/wiki/Nice_(Unix)) command is found on host, binary is executed with low priority in order to save system resources
+- Permissions of the generated file are set to be the same as parent folder

 Official precompilations are available [here](https://developers.google.com/speed/webp/docs/precompiled).
 Since `WebPConvert` compares each binary's checksum first, you will have to change the checksums hardcoded in `Converters/Cwebp.php` if you want to replace any of them.
 If you feel the need of using another binary, please let me know - chances are that it should be added to the project!

-In more detail, the implementation does this:
-- Binary is selected from `Converters/Binaries` (according to OS)
-- If there's no matching binary or execution fails, try common system paths (eg `/usr/bin/cwebp`, ..)
-- Before executing binary, the checksum is tested
-- Options are generated. `-lossless` is used for PNG. `-metadata` is set to `all` or `none`
-- If [`nice`]( https://en.wikipedia.org/wiki/Nice_(Unix)) command is found on host, binary is executed with low priority in order to save system ressources
-- Permissions of the generated file are set to be the same as parent
+The `cwebp` binary has more options than we cared to implement.
+They can however easily be implemented, if there is an interest.
+View the options [here](https://developers.google.com/speed/webp/docs/cwebp).

+The implementation is based on the work of Shane Bishop for his plugin, [EWWW Image Optimizer](https://ewww.io).
+Thanks for letting us do that.

 ----